jhazen2020/users/README.md

 This repos still needs a lot of work:
 1. Create unit tests.
 2. Comments through the code.
-3. Add CI/CD on merge.
+3. Add batch file for CI on merge.
+Use github actions.
 4. Add tests to the CI/CD.
+5. Add Roles with decorator for users resolver. (auth0 server, admin, basic user)
+6. Switch docker-compose.yml to use yarn build and yarn start:prod